 Originally from Colorado, Nia (they/them) has lived in Baltimore since 2005.
 BRED has been a part of their life since 2017 and they are also a worker-owner of Red Emma’s.
 Red Emma’s is a cooperatively-owned bookstore, coffee house, and restaurant located in Baltimore Maryland.
 Through both types of work they hope to provide spaces where statistically marginalized groups of people can feel safe, be seen, and grow through the resources provided by both businesses.
-Nia does side work as a muralist and a custom art maker, centering her art around wild and domesticated animals, queerness, and nature.
+Nia is also a muralist and a custom art maker, centering her art around wild and domesticated animals, queerness, and nature.
 They are a graduate of University of Maryland Baltimore County and currently live in Seton Hill with their daughter and their rescue animals.

 Emily is a co-founder and worker-owner at Mera Kitchen Collective, a cooperative built for and by refugees and immigrants in Baltimore, serving story-worthy food from our newest neighbors.
 Mera focuses on the empowerment of newcomers through food entrepreneurship, hosting pop-ups and catering events throughout Baltimore and DC.
 Before moving to Baltimore, Emily spent 7 years with Doctors Without Borders, engaged in field operations throughout Central and East Africa and Southern Asia.
 She received her Masters in Public Health from the Johns Hopkins School of Public Health and her Masters in Accounting from the University of Colorado.
 Emily intended on her stay in Baltimore to be a short one, but that quickly changed as the city became her favorite place to live.